1.4 Billion Chicken Wings: How Many People Could We Feed With All That Super Bowl Food?

 The feats of athleticism on the field are impressive, but let’s be honest – snacks are the real star of the game.
 So much so that the U.S. Department of Agriculture says Super Bowl Sunday is America’s second largest food consumption day – right after Thanksgiving.

 The U.N.
-World Food Programme distributes an equally impressive amount of food every year: 4.4 million metric tons.
+World Food Programme distributes an equally impressive amount of food every year: over 4 million metric tons.
 In our standard food bags, that much food would also circle the Earth nearly three times, and it weighs as much as 389 Eiffel Towers.
 And yet, we are so very far short of reaching all the people who need our help.

 What most of us are really tuning in for…

 The same can be said for viewers.
-The average fan spends about $75 dollars in preparation for game day.
+The average fan spends over $75 dollars in preparation for game day.
 It just so happens that we can send an emergency box of food that will feed a family of five for a month for the exact same amount.

 Have an (expensive) seat